remcalu/Scrape-Mega/README.md

 August 18, 2020

 ## Purpose
 This is a webscraper that looks for gaming laptop on the CanadaComputers website (http://canadacomputers.com/).
 After scraping the data, a spreadsheet is updated with current prices, sales, specificaitons such as RAM, CPU and GPU of each laptop.
 If there's a different amount of deals or sales compared to the last time the data was scraped, where the data is stored in text files, an email is sent to an email address users choice that notifies the user that the amount of deals or sales has changes.
-The program persists indefinitely and repeats every 20 minutes
+The program persists indefinitely and loops every 20 minutes

 ![Options](https://i.imgur.com/RIVldIy.png)